+The Building Controls Option is a rigorous two-year Associate of Applied Science degree where the first year core courses are shared with Energy Management.
 Many computer programmers who are writing code for newer building automation systems excel at their craft but often have no practical knowledge of the systems they control.
-The Energy Management - Building Controls Option produces technicians who understand both programming and building systems.
+This program produces technicians who understand both programming and building systems.

 Today’s controls workforce is responsible for delivering much more than reliable operations and/or expected temperature comfort to a particular building area.Charles Cohen Sustainability Education Director SIEMENS, Infrastructure & Cities

 With this two-year degree, one can earn $45,000 - $65,000 annually while helping to create a positive change within our built environment.
 The Energy Management program is acitvely working with the Association of Controls Professionals (ACP) to create anISO / ANSI practitioner certifiction that will become part of the Building Controls option and help to increase earning potential for program graduates beyond what is cited above.

 In addition to interacting with a building automation system, the new generation of controls mechanics and managers must understand energy procurement and consumption, how buildings interact with both external and internal events, alternative energy sources and their integration into existing systems, remote services and building access, as well as how to deliver an interactive controls system that delivers value to customers.

 - Use typical control system management software to evaluate energy use patterns for residential and commercial buildings.

 - Analyze a variety of commercial HVAC and lighting systems from a controls perspective.